-Certain provisions in the applicable legislation and our By-laws impose limitations to the transference of our securities and delay or prevent control changes of the Issuer
+Certain provisions in the applicable legislation and our By-laws impose limitations to the transference of our securities and may delay or prevent a control change

-According to our By-laws and in accordance with the LMV, the purchase of shares granting the Control of the Company by third parties or shareholders, either directly or indirectly, is prevented through the implementation of a measure requiring that the purchase of shares issued by the Company, or securities or instruments issued based on these shares, or the rights on these shares, may only be carried out with the authorization of the Board of Directors, and if the number of shares, or rights on these transactions is intended to be purchased in a single or several actions, without limitation, or by a group of related shareholders acting jointly, represent 10% (ten percent) or more of the shares with right to vote issued by the Company.
+According to our By-laws and in accordance with the LMV, the purchase of shares granting the Control of the Company by third parties or shareholders, either directly or indirectly, is prevented through the implementation of a measure requiring that the purchase of shares issued by the Company, or securities or instruments issued based on these shares, or the rights on these shares, may only be carried out with the authorization of the Board of Directors if the number of shares, or rights on these transactions is intended to be purchased in a single or several transactions, without time limit, or by a group of related shareholders acting jointly, represent 10% (ten percent) or more of the shares with right to vote issued by the Company.

-All individuals or groups of people holding or increasing their shares in the Company, without a prior public tender for that purchase in accordance with the LMV or by infringing the provisions of it, may not be able to exercise the corporate rights derived from securities with the right to vote, being the Company entitled to abstain from registering these shares in the registry referred to in articles 128 (one hundred and twenty-eight) and 129 (one hundred and twenty-nine) of the Ley General de Sociedades Mercantiles and, if, in these cases the Company will not register, recognize, or give any value whatsoever to the deposit certificates of the shares issued by any credit institution for the deposit of shares in the country or to accredit the right to assist to any general shareholders' meeting.
+All individuals or groups of people holding or increasing their shares in the Company, without a prior public tender offer for that purchase in accordance with the LMV or by infringing the provisions of it, may not be able to exercise the corporate rights derived from securities with the right to vote, being the Company entitled to abstain from registering these shares in the registry referred to in articles 128 (one hundred and twenty-eight) and 129 (one hundred and twenty-nine) of the Ley General de Sociedades Mercantiles and, in these cases the Company will not register, recognize, or give any value whatsoever to the deposit certificates of the shares issued by any credit institution to have the right to assist to any general shareholders' meeting.

-Consequently, regarding the acquisitions that must be carried out through public tenders for acquisition according to the LMV, the acquirers must be authorized by the Board of Directors for transactions prior to the beginning of the period for the public tender.
+Consequently, regarding the acquisitions that must be carried out through public tender offers for acquisition according to the LMV, the acquirers must be authorized by the Board of Directors to carry out the transaction prior to the beginning of the period for the public tender offer.
 In any case, acquirers must disclose at all times the existence of this prior authorization procedure by the Board of Directors for any purchasing of shares implying 10% (ten percent) or more of the shares representing the Company's shareholders' equity, unless it refers to the acquirers described in article 57 (fifty-seven) of the LMV, which, for such purposes, must comply with the provisions of articles 366 (three hundred and sixty-six) and 367 (three hundred and sixty-seven) of that legal regulation.

-The provisions described above may delay or prevent a change in the control of the Issuer or a change in our administration.
+The aforementioned provisions may delay or prevent a change in the control or a change in our administration.